 Mardi Gras has passed and lent season is in full effect for lots of people.
-I’m really not one to practice the tradition.
-I believe if we give up something for lent it’s probably something we should give up for good or at the very least moderate a bit more each year as we grow.
+I’m really not one to practice that tradition.
+I believe if we give up something for lent, it’s probably something we should give up for good, or at the very least moderate a bit more each year as we grow.
 I don’t place my faith in a God of judgement and I don’t think of Hell fire and damnation too much these days.
 I’m a yoga student.
-I believe in karma, love, individualism and happiness.
+I believe in karma, love, freedom and bliss.

 Now, don’t get me wrong, that King Cake I first tried was the BOMB.
 Later I tried many more.
 Filled with yummy stuff like apples, chocolate, praline pecan and my all time favorite and the one I replicated here; cream cheese and cinnamon pecan filled.
 At one point in time I wouldn’t have dreamed of giving my recipe away, but today I decided that most people will still buy from me because this is a very labor intensive and time consuming baking project.
 I’m not concerned with making money from my foodie skills at this time, but I do want anyone and everyone to get their chops around some King Cake like this here…

 What’s with the Baby, you ask??
 Well, it is a tradition that the person who finds the baby in their cake is designated as Mardi Gras King or Queen, and must throw the next shindig.
 Ok.
 Let’s get you a recipe so you can mentally prepare to tackle this for next season or next week, and I can keep brainstorming that sexy Red Velvet version I haven’t had the balls to attempt as of yet.

 What You Need:

 1⁄4 c butter

 1 tsp salt

 2 (1/4 ounce) envelopes active dry yeast